GLOBAL MARKETS-Trump travel curbs weaken stocks, dollar vs yen

 The number of active U.S. oil rigs rose to the highest since November 2015 last week, according to Baker Hughes data, showing drillers are taking advantage of oil prices above $50 a barrel.

-Global benchmark Brent crude oil prices were down 23 cents at $55.29 a barrel, while U.S. crude futures settled down 54 cents at $52.63.
+Global benchmark Brent crude oil prices were down 23 cents at $55.29 a barrel, while U.S. crude futures traded down 50 cents at $52.67.
+(Editing by Nick Zieminski and Bernadette Baum)